infection/site/src/guide/usage.md

 * `timeout` - the allowed timeout configured for Infection.
 Make sure to set it to higher value than your tests are executed in seconds to avoid false-positives.
 * `logs`
   * `text` - human readable text log file.
 Must see to understand what is going on during mutation process.
+* `phpUnit` - optional key
+  * `configDir` - custom directory path with `phpunit.xml.dist` file.
+This is useful for example for old Symfony app, where `phpunit.xml.dist` is located at `./app`
+  * `customPath` - custom path to PHPUnit executable.
+This is useful when you run tests by external shared phar file that is located outside project root.

 ## Running Infection